Is Surfshark Safe? The 2026 Forensic Security Audit

 NoBorders and MultiHop

-NoBorders helps on restrictive networks, and Dynamic MultiHop gives users proper two-hop routing without forcing them into fixed server pairs.
+NoBorders helps on restrictive networks, and Dynamic MultiHop gives users two-hop routing without forcing them into fixed server pairs.

 Surfshark also says its network is fully RAM-only, which reduces the risk of persistent data sitting on hard drives.
 Add the kill switch, Bypasser split tunnelling, rotating IP, and account 2FA, and the service ends up looking stronger on real-world protection than a lot of mainstream rivals.